itf/ivan.fyi/content/_index.md

 Master of Engineering in Computer Science, from MIT, with a degree in Computer Science and Electrical Engineering, and Mathematics also from MIT.

-Specialized in  backend, primarily in Algorithms and Performance, and secondarily in Systems and Toolchains, but I have also worked with user interfaces and data visualization tools.
+I've worked primarily in Algorithms and Performance, and secondarily in Systems and Toolchains, but I have also worked with user interfaces and data visualization tools.

 Previous work includes
 - implementing Resource Constrained Project Scheduling algorithms from research papers and improving on them, together with implementing a UI for clients to use;
 - modifying LLVM to make LTO more friendly for toolchains;
-- writing data pipelines to analyse revenue data from advertisers;
+- writing queries to analyse revenue data from advertisers;
-- helping design an in house domain specific language;
+- Chatbot to help diagnose code issues faster
 - Analyzing an embedded operating system written in rust for unsafe code and exploits;

 Originally from Brazil, which I represented in multiple International Science Olympiads.
 IPhO and IJSO gold medalist, IOAA, IOL, WoPhO and OIaB Silver medalist.

+I am a jack of all trades, constantly learning about new areas so I can better interface with people.
+My background competing in physics, biology, linguistics, astronomy and mathematics

 You can learn more about me on my [About](about.md) page, check my [resume](resume.md), or  contact me on ivanaf @ alum . mit . edu.